Auxilia-tech/pyDICOS/README.md

 if not tdr.Write(Filename("SimpleTDR/SimpleTDR_2.dcs"), err): raise RuntimeError(f"Failed to write DICOS file: SimpleTDR/SimpleTDR_2.dcs\n{err.GetErrorLog().Get()}")
 ```
-As you can see, `pyDICOS` is the direct translation of the C++ classes and in-place methods signatures.
+As you can see, `pyDICOS` is the direct translation of the C++ classes and in-place method signatures.
 The objects of the `pydicos` library inherit the methods available in `pyDICOS`.
 More details in [architecture](pydicos/README.md).

 ### Testing